-You must have some basic MCAT physics knowledge to do well on your test.
-While physics does not have a dominant presence in the exam, knowing and understanding MCAT physics equations, concepts, and laws are important for future physicians.
-In this ultimate prep guide, I will outline how much physics is actually on the MCAT, what concepts and equations you should expect on your test day, how to determine which physics concepts you need to review, and how you can get yourself ready to answer any MCAT physics problem you encounter.
+While MCAT physics does not have a dominant presence in the exam, knowing and reviewing MCAT physics equations, concepts, and laws are important for future physicians.
+In this ultimate prep guide, I will outline how much physics is on the MCAT, what concepts and equations you should expect on your test day, how to determine which MCAT physics concepts you need to review, and how you can get yourself ready to answer any MCAT physics problem you encounter.

 Disclaimer: MCAT is a registered trademark of AAMC.
 BeMo and AAMC do not endorse or affiliate with one another.